sagemath/trac_to_gh/Issue 3843.md

 ```
 Assignee: @rlmill

+: "edge_labels -- whether to print edgeedge labels.
+By default, False,                 but"

 Notice the edgeedge.

-Also a complaint - I tried for 15 minutes and couldn't figure out how to label the edges!
+was: Also a complaint - I tried for 15 minutes and couldn't figure out how to label the edges!

+Anyway, the docs need a few extra examples, so I'll post a patch soon.

 Issue created by migration from https://trac.sagemath.org/ticket/3843